mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 === "Python"

-    ```py
+    ```python
     from google.adk.agents import LlmAgent
     from google.adk.code_executors import GkeCodeExecutor

     # Initialize the executor, targeting the namespace where its ServiceAccount
     # has the required RBAC permissions.
+    # This example also sets a custom timeout and resource limits.
     gke_executor = GkeCodeExecutor(
         namespace="agent-sandbox",
         timeout_seconds=600,
+        cpu_limit="1000m",  # 1 CPU core
+        mem_limit="1Gi",
     )

-    # The agent will now use this executor for any code it generates.
+    # The agent now uses this executor for any code it generates.
     gke_agent = LlmAgent(
         name="gke_coding_agent",
         model="gemini-2.0-flash",